buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `config` (optional)

 The file name of the Docker Compose configuration file to use.
 Can also be a list of filenames.
+If `$COMPOSE_FILE` is set, it will be used if `config` is not specified.

 Default: `docker-compose.yml`